autocore-ai/autocore_pcu_doc/docs/Pcu_hardware_manual.md

 For more information about network settings, please go to : [Connect from PC](Pcu_setup.md#connect-from-pc)

+#### DIP switch

+- Boot from QSPI: switch 3 & 7 ON, others OFF.
+- Boot from EMMC/SD: switch 3 ON, others OFF.

 #### Jmp 1-3

 There 3 jumpers are designed for switching boot device between Micro SD and EMMC.
 They should be set as a group, which means all the 3 jumpers should be set to same way, different settings among them may cause system boot failure.